chrisleereis/Ao-Natsu-Line-Translation/README.md

 ## Requirements

 - Aonatsu Line for Nintendo Switch
-- Japanese language version only (Incompatible with Chinese version)
 - Either the full retail release or the demo version can be used